 In India, over a fifth of the population - an estimated 275 million rural poor including 89 million tribal people - depend on Non-Timber Forest Products (NTFPs) for a substantial portion of their daily household income.
-NTFPs also contribute the equivalent of US\$2.6 billion per annum in revenues and absorb 50 percent of the employment in India's forestry sector.
-Where the rights of communities over forests and natural resources have been recognized and applied under the 2006 Forest Rights Act (FRA), the effective conservation and sustainable management of NTFPs has been realized.
+[88] NTFPs also contribute the equivalent of US\$2.6 billion per annum in revenues and absorb 50 percent of the employment in India's forestry sector.
+[88] Where the rights of communities over forests and natural resources have been recognized and applied under the 2006 Forest Rights Act (FRA), the effective conservation and sustainable management of NTFPs has been realized.[89]
 However, as of 2017, only 3 percent of the potential FRA area has been recognized.
-Our analysis shows that 272 million people inhabit important biodiversity conservation areas in India (Scenario 1).
-Considering the importance of NTFPs for food security, and poverty alleviation, enhancing the wellbeing of vulnerable tribal populations, and poverty alleviation, and poverty alleviation, and some conservation initiatives must ensure restrictions do not detrimentally impact the lives of these communities and should in fact enhance the wellbeing of local people.
-The Indian government has not accepted that its "strongest conservation provisions" are in a law created for recognition of community rights over forests, and consequently, the environment ministry has not realized the full potential of implementing the FRA as a strategy for protecting critical wildlife habitats.
+[89] Our analysis shows that 272 million people inhabit important biodiversity conservation areas in India (Scenario 1).
+Considering the importance of NTFPs for food security, [74] economic empowerment,[73] enhancing the wellbeing of vulnerable tribal populations,[75] and poverty alleviation, [90, 91] conservation initiatives must ensure restrictions do not detrimentally impact the lives of these communities and should in fact enhance the wellbeing of local people.
+The Indian government has not accepted that its "strongest conservation provisions" [92] are in a law created for recognition of community rights over forests, and consequently, the environment ministry has not realized the full potential of implementing the FRA as a strategy for protecting critical wildlife habitats.[92]